We compare laser eye surgery to cataract surgery.

 The rebate is a government contribution towards your private hospital & extras cover, whereas the Medicare levy is a tax for people who earn over a certain income who don’t have hospital cover.

 I’m freaking out.
 My statement says I paid $0 in contributions!

 If you’ve pre-paid your cover to lock in the previous year’s rates, this year’s numbers will look a bit off.
 The key figure you’re looking at is Number of days this policy provides an appropriate level of private patient hospital cover.
 If the number matches the number of days in the year, 366 in a leap year, then you won’t have to pay the Medicare Levy Surcharge.

-How do I get my Medicare Rebate?
+How do I get my Private Health Insurance Rebate?

 For most of our members who choose to claim the rebate as they go, it’s done automatically.
 Their ongoing payments are reduced by the rebate amount.
 In any case, your statement will tell you the dollar amount of personal rebate you received.